How to save on energy bills

 Check out these ideas to cut your home's energy bill with easy fixes and long-term solutions to save more and use less.

 You have to pay your utility bills no matter what they are (and what the temperature is outside) but a few easy steps can help you trim your energy consumption.
-Consider some of these energy saving tips for your home that may help you save more and use less.
+Consider these ways to reduce energy consumption at home that may help you save more and use less.

-- Become a gap sleuth: Just a slim gap of 1/8 inch around a door frame is about the same as having a 2.5-inch hole in a wall to the outside.
+Just a slim gap of 1/8 inch around a door frame is about the same as having a 2.5-inch hole in a wall to the outside.
 To find out which doors and windows are contributing to your high energy bills, hold a lit candle close to the frames and see if a draft blows the flame.
 If it does, consider sealing with plastic insulation kits or re-caulking windows, and boosting the weather stripping on doors.
-Learn more about making window more efficient.
+Learn more about making windows more efficient.

-- Turn down your water heater: One of the biggest energy hogs in your home might surprise you: your water heater.
+One of the biggest energy hogs in your home might surprise you: your water heater.
 Many are set to 140º, but 120º works well for daily needs.
 And turning down your water heater by just 10 degrees may save you up to 5% on your energy bill.
-Want another way to trim water costs?
+Want another way to help trim water costs?
 Identify and fix any leaky faucets.

 Ideas for long-term energy bill solutions

-- Get an energy audit or assessment: Your utility company typically offers these free, and they'll visit you in your home to help identify key areas to upgrade to save energy.
+Your utility company typically offers these free, and they'll visit you in your home to help identify key areas to upgrade to save energy at home.
 They may suggest boosts in under- or uninsulated areas, as well as offer suggestions on a new HVAC system, too.